-Table 8.
-Hardware Post Delivery Configuration for P6021y VB
+Table 9.
+Hardware Post Delivery Configuration for P6022y VB

-Name Value Description EEPROM size range 12 KBytes - 80 KBytes This value determines the maximum size of the EEPROM in steps of 4KBytes.

-Name Value Description CXRAM size range 128 Byte - 6.5 KBytes [1] This value determines the maximum size of the CXRAM in steps of 128 Byte.
+Name Value Description EEPROM size range 144 KBytes This value determines the maximum size of the EEPROM in steps of 4KBytes.
+CXRAM size range 8.5 KBytes This value determines the maximum size of the CXRAM in steps of 128 Byte.
 FXRAM size range 32 Byte - 2.625 KBytes This value determines the maximum size of the FXRAM in steps of 32 Byte.
 Fame2 coprocessor Enabled or Disabled This value determines whether the Fame2 coprocessor is enabled or disabled.
 Default value is enabled.
-AES Enabled or Disabled [2] This value determines whether the AES coprocessor is enabled or disabled.
+AES Enabled or Disabled ^[1] This value determines whether the AES coprocessor is enabled or disabled.
 Default value is enabled.

-Contactless Interface Enabled or Disabled This value determines whether the Contactless interface is enabled or not.
+Name Value Description Contactless Interface This value determines whether the Contactless interface is enabled or not.
 Default value is enabled.

-[1] From the maximum value of 6.5 KByes the FOS-RAM is reserved, as well as an additional 640 bytes for PUF functionality.
-See Table 16 for details.
-[2] Without AES functionality, both MIFARE Plus and DESFire in whole are not accessible and the PUF functionality is not accessible.
+[1] Without AES functionality, both MIFARE Plus and DESFire in whole are not accessible and the PUF functionality is not accessible.

-By applying the Post Delivery Configuration, the Security Rows content is updated for the changed configuration options and can, therefore, be used for identification of the P6021y VB after applying any Post Delivery Configuration.
-Further details regarding Security Rows content and identification of the P6021y VB after applying the Post Delivery Configuration, refer to [9].
+By applying the Post Delivery Configuration, the Security Rows content is updated for the changed configuration options and can, therefore, be used for identification of the P6022y VB after applying any Post Delivery Configuration.
+Further details regarding Security Rows content and identification of the P6022y VB after applying the Post Delivery Configuration, refer to [9].